bahadur-o/first-ocr/readme.md

 ## INTRODUCTION

-Image recorgnition OCR is the app to extract text from scanned document.
+Image recognition OCR is the app to extract text from scanned document.

 ## INSTALLATION